Paresh95/Word-Embeddings-Flask-REST-API/README.md

 # Word-Embeddings-Flask-REST-API
-A Flask REST API endpoint for a word embeddings model
+A Flask REST API for a word embeddings model

 ### Summary